Featured_Event

 >Training (Page 19)

-Mr Kalle Furst, Director Fürst & Father, Film and TV Ltd and consultant for NRK conducted this 4-day activity.
+Mr Kalle Furst, Director Fürst & Father, Film and TV Ltd. and Secretary General and organiser of the Nordic Children’s Media Festival was the consultant for this workshop organised by AIBD and supported by NRK.

 The In-Country Seminar on Broadcast Management organised by AIBD in collaboration with Telekom Malaysia (TM) was held in Kuala Lumpur, Malaysia on 19 August 2014.
 The seminar was designed specifically for TM staff from sales, marketing, technical, customer care centre, officers and managers.
 The seminar aims to bring understanding the broadcast industry, especially to get a feel of developments concerning technology, business and regulation.